megaease/easeagent/doc/development-guide.md

 }

 ```
-The `AgentPlugin` interface also includes the `Order` interface that defines the order of the plugins, which is related to plugin orchestration, and will be described in [Plugin Orchestration](#plugin-orchestration) section.
+The `AgentPlugin` interface also includes the `Order` interface that defines the order of the plugins, which is related to plugin orchestration.
+Plugin orchestration will be described in [Plugin Orchestration](#plugin-orchestration) section.

 ### Points
-Points defines the classes and methods to be enhanced and whether to add dynamic members and access methods to the instances of the classes that match.
+`Points` implementation defines methods to be enhanced and if a dynamic private member with access methods for that member are added to the instance of matched classes.

-Each implementation of Points defines one or more enhancement injection points.
-When there are multiple methods in a matched class that need to execute different enhancement interceptors, a qualifier identifier needs to be assigned to each matched method as a keyword to bind a different Interceptor.
+When there are multiple methods in a matched class that require enhancement with different interceptors, a qualifier needs to be assigned to each `MethodMatcher` as the keyword used by different interceptors to bind.
 ```
 public interface Points {
     /**